Paul0221/Year-3/Distributed Systems/Layered Protocols.md

 Types of communication:

 - Asynchronous - client sends a request to the server for the client to do something else then check to see a reply from the server
+- Synchronous - the client must wait for the server to receive & respond to the request
+- Transient - server discards the message when it can't be delivered at the next server or at the receiver
+- Persistent - a message is stored at the server as long as it takes to deliver it

+Client/Server computing is generally based on